 Pros: The MT Large Backpack is Wild River’s Nomad with no gadgets.
 It is customizable using a lien divider, holds a ton, and offers comfort with lumbar support and flexible straps.

-And They did not leave all of the details out; in regards with two plastic trays, and also the transparent pocket is great to get electronics and a fishing permit.
+And They did not leave all of the details out; in regards to two plastic trays, and also the transparent pocket is great to get electronics and a fishing permit.

-Cons: the Longevity of this backpack, like that of several soft-sided Bags, is suspicious due to zippers that are flimsy.
+Cons: the Longevity of this backpack, like that of several soft-sided Bags, is suspicious due to flimsy zippers.

 17.5 x 15.25 x 9.5 (inch)